 As we become older, the environment of the home becomes more hazardous to navigate.
-It’s a good idea to make a few changes to your elderly parents home to keep them both safe and comfortable.
-Let’s consider a few ideas:
+It’s a good idea to make a few changes to your elderly parents home to keep them both safe and comfortable, according to personal alarm company Taking Care, 50% of people over the age of 50 will have an accident at home, so let’s consider a few ideas to prevent them:

 Ensure that you modify the stairs to prevent accidents.
 For example, you could buy a stairlift, these can help to provide independence as they are fairly easy to use without any help.
 If one or more of your parents use a wheelchair, you might think about investing in a wheelchair lift for the same reason.

 A bath lift can be a great option to support the use of the tub safely.
 There are plenty of great battery-powered bath lifts which offer practicality and comfort both.
 You can also think about installing a walk-in shower (complete with a seat) for ease of use.
 Replace normal shower mats with anti-slip mats.

 Help your parents to declutter the home so that all pathways are clear and there are no hazards to stumble over.
 Ensure that you rearrange cupboards so that all the items that they need are in easy reach.
 Higher cupboards can be harder to reach for the elderly, so only keep things up here for storage.